 Generally the usable capacity will not be as high as that advertised by the battery manufacturer.
-Temperature and internal resistance of the battery are not taken into account in the guide.
+Temperature and internal resistance of the battery are not

-Sensor Resistance

-This is only available for certain transmitter modules.
-This is not a parameter of the module but information used by the battery life guide.
-Enter the resistance of the connected strain gauge in Ohms.
+Sensor Resistance This is only available for certain transmitter modules.
+This is not a parameter of

-Enter the number of hours per 24 hour period that the T24-HS handheld will be turned on and communicating with a transmitter module.
+Usage Per 24 Hour Period Enter the number of hours per 24 hour period that the T24-HS handheld will be